An Interview with Medical Interpreter Kelly Hoover

 Know and understand the laws associated with Language Assistance in healthcare.
 Hospitals need to be compliant so this can go a long way in getting you hired.
 Many interpreters work from home as telephonic interpreters - check out companies that provide these services.
 If any company offers to hire you or contract you for freelance work without assessing your interpreting skills, walk away.
 Being an interpreter is much more than being bilingual and good companies recognize and reward that - be proud of your skills!

-Q: Similarly, what advice would you give any NMU student who is interested in becoming a medical interpreter?
-(Are there ways for students to prepare while still taking classes at NMU?)
+Q: Similarly, what advice would you give any NMU student who is exploring medical interpretation as an option?

 A: Taking a certificate course is a must.
 They are normally at least 40 hours and will teach you the basics.
 After you are familiar with the vocabulary, the Code of Ethics, the National Standards of Practice, etc, an option is to inquire about volunteer work for a hospital.
 This has helped me immensely; I have volunteered countless hours for Latin Clinics as well as translated many documents for non-profit organizations.
 Get a native speaker to proofread your work and give you feedback.